kissmetrics/km-support/_posts/2013-05-16-technical-limitations.md

 * The values of properties can be text or numbers (8 KB of data, in theory).
 We do not support JSON-structured values.

+* For each person, we save the last 1000 instances of each property.
+For example, we’ll remember the last 1000 times that “steve@apple.com” recorded a value for "Viewed URL" before we forget the oldest URL he viewed.

 * We keep data from 2009, going forward.
 We will not be able to store your imported data from 2008 or before.

 * The type of property is determined by the value.
 If you pass in a string "123", Kissmetrics will treat that as the integer 123.